 Limit screen time

-TV should always be just a part of your kid’s day, as they should still be engaging in playtime, reading, or any hobbies they have right now.
+In the end, TV should always be just a part of your kid’s day.
+They should still be engaging in playtime, reading, or any hobbies they have right now.